Four Powerful Learning Modules

 Part 5: Documenting the Progress

-In this part you develop a method for monitoring and documenting results produced by a person being mentored.
+Develop a method for monitoring and documenting results produced by a person being mentored.

 The Language of Mentoring